PCleverleyGeol/GeoAssist---An-open-source-autonomous-research-agent-for-geoscience-data-and-literature.-/README.md

 The Python code can be run locally (e.g. using an interpreter like Spyder from Anaconda (https://www.anaconda.com/).
 You will need to install dependent libraries via: pip install gradio huggingface_hub duckduckgo_search pillow pdfminer.six PyPDF2
 You will need to login and create a free Huggingface (https://huggingface.co/) token to use the inference model os.environ.setdefault("HF_TOKEN", "API_KEY_HERE").
 Alternatively, you can download a local LLM using Ollama and easily modify the GEOAssist code to use that for absolute privacy.
 If using the Mindat (minerals database) option, you will need to register with Mindat (https://www.mindat.org/) and obtain your API key.
 Add it to MINDAT_API_TOKEN="API_KEY_HERE".
-No API keys needed for Gplates or Macrostrat.
+No API keys needed for Gplates (https://www.gplates.org/) or Macrostrat (https://macrostrat.org/).
 Ensure you set the download directory for PDF files.
 It is curently set to my download folder 'C:\Users\paulh\Downloads\Geological_AI_download' so you will need to change this to a folder on your machine.
 If you see PDFs called 'untitled' in your downloads folder (not with date, author and title) it may mean it is a PDF scan (no text layer).
 Currently GEOAssist does not OCR PDF images (it will soon!).
 Also note if all PDFs are like this, no Knowledge Graph (Geo-KG) will be generated as it won't be able to read any text.